-The Pickett Mountain Zn-Pb-Cu-Ag deposit is known to be one of the highest-grade undeveloped volcanogenic massive sulphide deposits (VMS) in North America.
+The Pickett Mountain Zn-Pb-Cu-Ag-Au deposit is known to be one of the highest grade undeveloped volcanogenic massive sulphide deposits (VMS) in North America.
 The deposit was discovered by Getty Mines Ltd. in 1979, using a combination of soil surveys, ground geophysical surveys and diamond drilling and has not been explored since 1989.
-Very little exploration has occurred in the State of Maine since that time as compared to the similar geological terrain across the border in the Province of New Brunswick.
-This was mostly the result of less favorable mining exploration and operating permitting conditions in the State of Maine.
+Minimal exploration has occurred in the State of Maine since that time as compared to that of a similar geological terrain across the border in the Province of New Brunswick.
+This was mostly the result of less favorable mining exploration and operating permitting conditions prevalent in the State of Maine.